The following is an FAQ list about Extended Campus North America and Europe. If your question is not included on this page, please contact us:

-OU has continuous, ongoing enrollment.
-You may enroll in a class at any time during the term as long as it is not later than *30 days before the first class session.
-You may enroll for all of the classes you plan to take at the start of the term, or you may enroll for each class during the term.
+Once you have been admitted, OU North America and Europe offers continuous, ongoing enrollment.
+You may enroll in a class at any time during the term, as long as you enroll before the add/drop date for that class.* You may enroll for all of the classes you plan to take at the start of the term, or you can enroll for each class individually during the term.

-Our intensive course format usually allows you to complete the classroom work in one week.
-Most classes are held weekday evenings and all day or part of the day on Saturday and Sunday.
-Courses in Oklahoma are scheduled over two consecutive weekends.
+As part of our intensive course format, in-class sessions for most of our courses are completed in one week, with classes held on weekday evenings and all day or part of the day on Saturday and Sunday.
+In-class sessions for courses held at sites in Oklahoma are scheduled over two consecutive weekends.

 Typically, you will spend 30 days prior to the first class session preparing for the course.
 You may also have course assignments with due dates up to 21 days after the last class session to complete the course requirements as designated by the instructor.
-How many hours you actually spend depends on the course assignments, your background in the area, your study and work habits, and other personal factors.
-For specific information about out-of-class requirements, please review the syllabus posted for the course you are interested in.
+The amount of time this will take will depend on the nature of the course assignments, your background in the area, your study/work habits, and other personal factors.
+For specific information about out-of-class requirements, please review the syllabus posted for the course you are interested in taking.

 The intensive class format allows faculty, who deliver the program on the Norman campus, to teach the same courses at our sites worldwide.
 Professors are away from their campus teaching assignments for only one or two weeks while teaching our courses.
 The intensive format also allows employed adults, especially active duty military, to take courses which fit into their busy schedules.

-A student may carry up to 16 hours in any term including Summer.
+You can enroll in up to 16 hours in any term, including the Summer semester.

 You can enroll for most courses using ONE.